 We developed practical tools and collated resources based on good practices of other colonies that we would like to share with others.
-We encourage every neighbourhood in Delhi (and the rest of India) to work through a similar positive and systematic approach to control their stray dog population, eradicate rabies, and reduce stray dog nuisance in their community while acting within the framework of the law.
+We encourage every neighbourhood in Delhi (and the rest of India) to work through a similar positive and systematic approach to control their free roaming dog population, eradicate rabies, and reduce perceived dog nuisance in their community while acting within the framework of the law.

 Our aim is to co-exist and promote well-being for all creatures, while respecting both human and animal rights.

-As enshrined in the Constitution of India, we envisage compassionate citizens who coexist with stray dogs in their neighbourhood.
-The stray dog population slowly declines, rabies is eradicated and dog menace reduced to a minimum due to positive and sustained collective action.
+As enshrined in the Constitution of India, we envisage compassionate citizens who coexist with community animals in their neighbourhood.
+The free roaming dog population slowly declines, rabies is eradicated and perceived dog menace reduced to a minimum due to positive and sustained collective action.

 We respect nature and all living creatures.